Quincy Annual Report

 IDENTIFY THE NUMBER AND PERCENT OF STUDENTS REPRESENTED BY PARENTS AT PARENT-TEACHER CONFERENCES

 ZPS is proud of the work happening in each building.
 The commitment of district staff to ensure that all Zeeland students are able to learn in an environment where they feel safe, valued, and loved is evident at all levels.
-At Quincy we are particularly proud of our environment of joy where students love to learn!
+At Quincy Elementary, we are particularly proud of our staff who create a learning environment where students thrive academically and socially.
 With the partnership of family and community, we take pride in fostering lifelong learners.